-It’s easy to feel miserable and helpless when you are going through challenges.
-It is in these difficult times that you feel like it’s better to give up and just accept defeat.
-When you are down, you won’t find things to be thankful for which will result in hopelessness and depression.
+It’s easy to feel miserable and helpless when facing challenges.
+In these difficult times, you feel like it’s better to give up and accept defeat.
+When you are down, you won’t find things to be thankful for, resulting in hopelessness and depression.

-These negative feelings are even stronger when one is going through addiction, treatment, and recovery.
-Though your loved ones would tell you to be strong and not to worry because they’re supporting you every step of the way, it’s never easy when we’re all alone with our thoughts.
+These negative feelings are even stronger when one goes through addiction, treatment, and recovery.
+Though your loved ones would tell you to be strong and not to worry because they’re supporting you every step, it’s never easy when we’re all alone with our thoughts.

 A study conducted by Yale University revealed that it is during addiction recovery that an individual becomes most vulnerable to depression and emotional relapse.
-In recovery, a person is not totally free from addiction, since sobriety is a lifelong commitment.
-This thought might be too overwhelming for a person in recovery, thus, making him or her fall easier in depression and relapse.
+In recovery, a person is not free from addiction since sobriety is a lifelong commitment.
+This thought might be too overwhelming for a person in recovery, thus, making him or her fall easier into depression and relapse.